 The following definitions have been established for grading in field instruction courses.
 These grades are determined based on the number of points a student earns on the Educational Agreement form, the field instructor narrative, and verbal written input from all parties involved in field instruction.
-The rating scale for grading is based on an average number of points determined by adding the scores for the assignments and dividing the scores by the number of assignments.
+The rating scale for grading is determined by adding the scores for each practice behavior on the student's Educational Agreement.

-Foundation Field

-82 points or more = Satisfactory

-81-62 points = Marginal

-61 points or below = Unsatisfactory

-Advanced Field

-162 points or more = Satisfactory

-161-108 points = Marginal

-107 points or below = Unsatisfactory
+Foundation Field82 points or more = Satisfactory81-62 points = Marginal61 points or below = UnsatisfactoryAdvanced Field108 points or more = Satisfactory107-54 points = Marginal53 points or below = Unsatisfactory